 Website conversion rate statistics give information on how much your potential customers value the user experience while on your website.
 You have a thin margin for error when it comes to anything less than perfection for those prospects who make it to your website from search results.
 Loading time is one of the most significant factors that determine whether or not a conversion will take place, and waiting for too long is bad any way you look at it.

-8. In the B2B space, professional and financial services have the highest conversion rate at 10%.
+8. In the B2B space, legal services have the highest conversion rate at 7.4%.

-Conversion rate optimization stats also indicate that the media and publishing industry see the same average conversion rate at 10%.
-The latest data on the average B2B lead conversion rate also points to an average 8% in the healthcare and education sectors, 7% in the software and SaaS, and a 5% rate in the technology equipment and hardware sectors.
-In contrast, the lowest conversion rate is noted by the nonprofit sector (2%) which is not necessarily a low rate but appears as such when compared to other sectors in the B2B space.
+Conversion rate optimization stats also indicate that the points of sale (POS) services see the second-best average conversion rate at 7%.
+The latest data on the average B2B lead conversion rate also points to an average of 5.1% in the staffing services, 3.5% in IT staffing and services, and a 3.3% and 3.1% rate in HVAC services and medical device and equipment manufacturing, respectively.
+In contrast, the lowest conversion rate is noted by the computer product manufacturing sector (1.1%).

 9. 68% of small businesses don’t have CRO strategies.

-CRO statistics indicate that — as surprising as it may sound — nearly two-thirds of small companies don’t have a structured or documented CRO strategy in place.
-How can you track your success and learn from your failures unless you have any written trail of your performance?
+CRO statistics indicate that—as surprising as it may sound—nearly two-thirds of small companies don’t have a structured or documented CRO strategy in place.
+How can you track your success and learn from your failures unless you have a written trail of your performance?
 Implementing the right CRO strategy is the ultimate starting point in crafting the perfect plan and long-term milestones for your online business.

 10. 82% of marketers admit it is very or somewhat challenging to learn how to track and test conversion rates effectively.